jonesy-b-dev/MouseGame/Design Documents/Technical Design Document.md

 * MoveToPosition
 * TakeDamage(int damage)

-## House : object
+## Family : object
-The house is places on the left side of the screen and has a diffrent kind of collision and acts more as a trigger, when the player enters the house all food items will be removed and for every food item delivered the house hunger goes up by 5%.
-When the house hunger reaches 0 we call the Death funciton in the player(The same happens when the player days so we can use this funciton)
+The family is places on the left side of the screen and has a invisible texture to define a area to collide with, when the player enters the trigger the `Deliver()` function is called in the Family script.
+All food items will be removed and for every food item delivered the house hunger goes up by 5%.
+When the house hunger reaches 0 we call the Death funciton in the player(The same happens when the player dies so we can use this funciton)
 Properties:
 * float hunger;
+* DeliverItems(int amount)

 ## UI : object
 All ui is implemented as an object and is just a sprite rendered after everything of the game is rendered.
 Has no collision.
 The UI objects are stored in another vector of objects but works the same as the normal objects but is looped over after the normak game objects.